Alstom Metropolis C851E: Features

-The trains draw power from an overhead catenary.
-They are fully automated (ATO GoA 4) and do not require an attendant on board.
+On the North East Line, the trains draw power from an overhead catenary.
 Each 6-car train (Formation: DT–Mp–Mi–Mi–Mp–DT) comprises two Driving Trailer (DT) cars at each end, and four Motor Cars (Mp and Mi).
 The second and fifth cars of each train (Mp) are equipped with a pantograph.
+The interior of the North East Line C851E remains largely consistent with its predecessor, the C751C, apart from a few subtle upgrades such as improved cabin lighting.